composewell/unicode-transforms/README.md

 * [text](https://www.stackage.org/lts/package/text) An efficient packed Unicode text type
 * [text-normal](https://hackage.haskell.org/package/text-normal) Data types for Unicode-normalized text - depends on text-icu

-# What needs to be done?
+# Thoughts on package structuring

-It will be good to consolidate all native haskell packages into a standard module structure under a minimum number of packages and evolve those.
+In my opinion, it will be good to consolidate all native haskell packages into a standard module structure under a minimum number of packages and evolve those.
+The following structure in three layers should be enough to cover unicode handling:

-Some thoughts on consolidation.
-A total of 5 packages proposed to cover unicode
-support:

 1. **_unicode-properties_**: A single package for character database with scripts to update it based on unicode standard database updates.